nothing,

 I sit quietly

-the peels fall back like a blooming lotus
+the peels of skin fall back like a blooming lotus

 nothing, again